StevenClontz/prof.clontz.org/classes/2018/08/ma434/index.md

 * **⚠** ("caution" or "issues" mark):
   Represents partial understanding, but further study is needed.
 * **✘** ("X" mark):
-  Represents negligible understanding.
+  Represents negligible understanding.-->

-## Consensus

-Students are given the responsibility and privilege to help make many choices during the course that affect content coverage and grade assignments.
-In the (hopefully rare) case that consensus cannot be reached in a team/class decision, the instructor will make the final decision.

 ## Presentations

 The majority of in-class time will be spent on presentations.
-Teams are responsible for desiding which sections they wish to focus on, and divvying up theorems amongst each other.
-During class, students will take turns presenting proofs of these theorems.
+At the beginning of each class, students will report which topics from the [Theorem Sequence][thm-seq] they are prepared to present on.
+The instructor will choose which topics will be presented that day and will choose which student will present each (randomly, or based upon needed progress).

-After each presentation, the team will agree upon which mark accurately reflects the understanding demonstrated by the presentation.
-If a mark other than **✓** is decided, that student has the option to make corrections and reattempt the presentation at a later date.
-The team may choose to award multiple **✓** in the case of an exceptional solution.
+After each presentation, the class will agree whether the topic was satisfactorily covered.
+If not, the student may be given the opportunity to make corrections and reattempt the presentation during the next class.

+If the presentation is accepted by the class, students will vote to award between 1 and 3 **✓** for the presentation as follows:

+* 1 **✓**: The presenter had difficulties, but eventually presented a valid result.
+* 2 **✓**: There were few errors or issues with the presentation.
+* 3 **✓**: There were basically no errors, and the topic was particularly difficult.

+The median choice of the class will be awarded to that student.
+Students who provide evidence of preparedness to present but did not have the opportunity will receive 1 **✓**.

 ### Satisfying the Presentation Specification

-At midsemester, the class will decide on a positive integer.
+Around midsemester, the class will decide on a positive integer.
 All students who earn at least this number of **✓** marks from presentations will have satisfied the Presentation Specification.